oldoldman/f2fs-design/README.md

     <ol>
       <li>locks</li>
       <ul>
-        <li>segmap_lock, a spin lock, is used to protect FreeSegBitmap/FreeSecBitmap</li>
+        <li>segmap_lock, a spin lock, is used to protect FreeSegBitmap / FreeSecBitmap</li>
         <li>sentry_lock, a rw lock, is used to protect SitE Cache</li>
         <li>journal_rwsem, a rw lock, is used to protect NAT/SIT journal in CurSegs[n]</li>
-        <li>seglist_lock, a mutex, is used to protect DirtySegBitmap/DirtySecBitmap/VictimSecBitmap</li>
+        <li>seglist_lock, a mutex, is used to protect DirtySegBitmap / DirtySecBitmap / VictimSecBitmap</li>
         <li>curseg_mutex, a mutex, is used to protect CurSegs[n]</li>
       </ul>
       <li>CurSegs, an array of current segments, f2fs allocate node or data from current segment, there are 8 types of current segment</li>